Skip to content

 sensitiveexpects :password, sensitive: trueFilters the field's value when logging, reporting errors, or calling inspect

-defaultexpects :foo, default: 123If foo isn't explicitly set, it'll default to this value
+defaultexpects :foo, default: 123If foo is missing or explicitly nil, it'll default to this value (not applied for blank values)

 typeexpects :foo, type: StringCustom type validation -- fail unless name.is_a?(String)